yainit/binaries/Readme.md

     yaunity.gz

+-- latest 4.8 binaries for generic-SSSE3 archs and AMD-15h-AVX with modules

+   vmlinuz-4.8.5.yainitiuall_1610IV-k15bd1234

+   vmlinuz-4.8.5.yainitiuall_1610IV-3se3

+   zp-4.8.5.yainitiuall_1610IV-k15bd1234-xz.sfs

+    zp-4.8.5.yainitiuall_1610IV-3se3-xz.sfs

 ---------------------------------------------------------------
-These binaries boot successfully into an OpenSuSE Tumbleweed-20151221 installation without corrective parameters.
-Find the modules in the zp*.sfs file to extract to your local installation to the /lb/modules/.../kernel directory under the init repository.
+These binaries boot successfully into an OpenSuSE Tumbleweed-20160512 and Slackware-14.2-x86_32 installation without corrective parameters.
+Find the modules for 4.3.3 in the zp*.sfs file to extract to your local installation to the /lb/modules/.../kernel directory under the init repository.

-2016-01-24
+2016-10-31

 Dieter Miosga